Sustainability & ESG

 Related Regulatory Content

-Our ESG Reporting Content focuses on laws and regulations requiring companies to produce a report (in a similar way that they are required to produce a financial report) on their ESG performance, generally, annually.
+Our ESG Reporting regulatory content focuses on laws and regulations requiring companies to produce a report (in a similar way that they are required to produce a financial report) on their ESG performance, generally, annually.
 The report will encompass items such as how they are doing in terms of environmental protection, social responsibility and treatment of employees, respect for human rights, anti-corruption and bribery, diversity on company boards (in terms of age, gender, educational and professional background).

 Other regulatory content, such as Climate Change or Human Trafficking and Slavery, may also contain regulations requiring companies to report or disclose information in the ESG space or to perform due diligence e.g. under the UK Modern Slavery Act companies must disclose the steps they are taking to address slavery in the supply chain.
 Where the regulations are focused on one aspect, for instance human slavery, they will only be scoped to the Human Trafficking & Slavery Regulatory Content, as it does not involve an obligation to produce a report on the overall company’s ESG performance.